How to Get More Recruiters to Notice You on LinkedIn

 6. Include measurable results.

 Include specific examples of accomplishments in the current and previous jobs you list, and back them up with measurable results and hard numbers wherever possible.
-Including information like account growth percentages or number of direct sales of a product shows recruiters that you’re analytical and results driven, and it’s easier for them to quantify the value you bring to the table.
+Including information like account growth percentages or direct sales success rates shows recruiters that you’re analytical and results driven, and it’s easier for them to quantify the value you bring to the table.

-Whether you’ve been a board member for a youth literacy organization, a dog walker for the local animal shelter, a volunteer at your child’s school, or a house-builder for Habitat for Humanity, the ways in which you contribute your time and talents to your community and the causes you care about are an important part of your story.
-If you don’t have a history of volunteering, find a cause that’s meaningful to you and get involved.
-Your interest and commitment will shine through and can make a huge difference in the minds of recruiters as they consider which candidates will be the right fit.
+Whether you’ve been a board member for a youth literacy organization, a dog walker for the local animal shelter, an organizer for your local food bank, a nursing home phone companion or a volunteer at your child’s school, the ways in which you contribute your time and talents to your community and the causes you care about are an important part of your story.
+If you don’t have a history of volunteering but would like to make that part of your story, find a cause that’s meaningful to you and get involved.
+Your interest and commitment will shine through to someone reviewing your profile.
+It can also make a huge difference in the minds of recruiters, perhaps now more than ever, as they consider which candidates will be the right fit.

 About Signature Consultants, LLC